Inclusive assessment

 Session information

 This practical session addresses the limitations of one-size-fits-all assessments.
 It explores the positive impact of creating equitable opportunities for all learners, including those with special educational needs, while catering to cultural differences and varied learning preferences.
-First, you will learn about the key principles of accessible and inclusive assessment.
-You will then learn how to integrate these to accommodate diverse needs by providing alternative testing formats and designing fair and unbiased assessments.
+Learn about the key principles of accessible and inclusive assessment and how to integrate these to accommodate diverse needs, by providing alternative testing formats and designing fair and unbiased assessments.

 Session 2: Making testing more creative and authentic